AaronDovTurkel/swagger-tools/README.md

-# swagger-bot README
+# Swagger Tools README

-This is the README for your extension "swagger-bot".
+This is the README for your extension "swagger-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features